 The location of the study is in the village of Semidang Alas in the town of Pagar Alam in the province of South Sumatra.
 The study was conducted to disclose the hydrograph of the design flood in the framework of the construction of the Lematang Weir.
 The objective of constructing the Lematang Weir is to irrigate an area of 3000 ha of paddy fields.
 There are many methods that can be used to obtain design flood discharge.
-However, the most important thing in the preparation of the method is the need for calibration of the parameters of the river characteristics of the watershed studied.
-This is very important because the shape and size of the flood hydrograph depend on the characteristic conditions of the watershed, in which the characteristics of the watershed become the basis for improving planning, management and others [5].
-In this study, the calculation of the design flood discharge by means of runoff with HEC-HMS software (Hydrology Engineering Center-Hydrology Modeling System) and HSS Gamma 1.
+However, the most important thing in the preparation of the method is the need for calibration of the parameters of the river characteristics of the watershed

+Fungky Pramana is master student in Civil Engineering, Faculty of Engineering, Sriwijaya University, Indonesia.
+Corresponding Email: fungky_25@yahoo.com studied.
+This is very important because the shape and size of the flood hydrograph depend on the characteristic conditions of the watershed, in which the characteristics of the watershed become the basis for improv planning, management and others [5].
+In this study, the calculation of the design flood charge by means of runoff with HEC-HMS software (Hydrology Engineering Center-Hydrology Modeling System) and HSS Gamma 1.
 There is a HEC-HMS suitability for continuous runoff simulation in the watershed that is complex with many micro catchments and their channel coverage [6] and HSS Gamma 1 is a very successful model in maintaining the rise in shape and retaining of the hydrograph unit [7].